alexpolt/alexpolt.github.io/src/alloc.md

 ##Memory Allocation Wisdom

-  Memory allocators are in fact primitive garbage collectors: one has to decide when it's okay to reclaim memory back to OS.
+  Memory allocators are in fact primitive garbage collectors: it has to decide when it's okay and how to recycle memory.
 Modern garbage collectors are very sophisticated machines when it comes to memory handling and I thought we should take some lessons from them.

-  For example, consider the following case:
+  Just as one example, consider the following case:

     std::ifstream file{ "somefile.txt" }